On the Complexity of Exact Counting of Dynamically Irreducible Polynomials: Preliminaries

-In order to get the upper bound in~\eqref{eq:stable-bound}, G\'omez-P\'erez and Nicol{\'a}s~\cite{GoNi} estimate the number of dynamically irreducible quadratic polynomials by the number of such polynomials that there is no square among the first $O(\log q)$ elements of their critical orbit.
-Their result can be summarised in the following way.
+In order to get the upper bound in the equation~\eqref{eq:stable-bound}, G\'omez-P\'erez and Nicol{\'a}s~\cite{GoNi} estimate the number of dynamically irreducible quadratic polynomials by the number of such polynomials that there is no square among the first $O(\log q)$ elements of their critical orbit.
+Their result can be summarized in the following way.

 \begin{lemma} There is an absolute constant $c_2$ such that for